Warboys: Religious sites

+St Mary Magdalene Church

 The church of St Mary Magdalene, formerly of the Blessed Mary the Virgin, consists of a chancel, nave, north aisle, south aisle, west tower, north and south porches.

 Nothing now remains of the church which existed as the time of the Domesday survey of 1086.
 The earliest church of which there is now evidence was built in the middle of the 12th century, probably when the church and its possessions were granted by Abbot Walter to the almonry of Ramsey Abbey.
 This church consisted of the present nave and a north aisle.
 The chancel arch, the responds at each end of the north aisle and a small piece of walling at the south-west corner of the nave of this church still survive.

 Early in the 13th century, the Norman north aisle, with the arcade, was rebuilt and immediately after, the south aisle with its arcade was added.
 In the middle of the 13th century the west tower, with its broached spire of ashlar, was built, and it was evidently intended at this date to extend the aisles westwards to the line of the west wall of the tower.
 If this intention was then carried out, the south extension was rebuilt in the latter part of the 14th century when the south porch was added.
 The north extension was also rebuilt in the early part of the 15th century when the north porch was added.